 We allocate the purchase price of acquired properties to land, building, intangible assets and other liabilities in accordance with the Business Combinations Topic of the FASB ASC 805-10.
 We allocate the initial purchase price of assets acquired (net tangible and identifiable intangible assets) and liabilities assumed based on their relative fair values at the date of acquisition.
 There are two categories of intangible assets to be considered: (1) in-place leases; (2) above and below-market value of in-place leases.
-The aggregate value of other acquired intangible assets, consisting of in-place leases, is measured by the excess of (i) the purchase price paid for a property after adjusting existing in-place leases to market rental rates over (ii) the estimated fair value of the property as-if-vacent, determined as set forth above.
-The value of in-place leases exclusive of the value of above-market and below-market in-place leases is amortized to depreciation expense over the estimated remaining term of the leases.
+The aggregate value of other acquired intangible assets, consisting of in-place leases, is measured by the excess of (i) the purchase price paid for a property after adjusting existing in-place leases to market rental rates over (ii) the estimated fair value of the property as-if-vacant, determined as set forth above.
+The value of in-place leases exclusive of the value of above-market and below-market in-place leases is amortized to depreciation expense over the estimated remaining term of the respective leases.
+The value of above-market in-place leases is amortized to rental revenue over the estimated remaining term of the leases.
 If a lease were to be terminated prior to its stated expiration, all unamortized amounts relating to that lease would be written off.
 Other than as discussed above, we have determined that our real estate properties do not have any other significant identifiable intangibles.
 The results of operations of acquired properties are included in our financial statements as of the dates they are acquired.
 The intangible assets and liabilities associated with property acquisitions are included in other assets and other liabilities in our consolidated balance sheets.